This article describes the features of the Threat Analysis Scan found in the Symantec Diagnostic Tool (SymDiag)

 The Threat Analysis Scans determines if a file is signed with a valid Authenticode or Windows Security Catalog certificate, then the file is not likely to be a risk.

 The Threat Analysis Scan uses Symantec Insight to help identify if a file can be trusted.
 Symantec Insight is a reputation based rating system that is available to Symantec products as an online (cloud) service.
 For this reason a Threat Analysis Scan must be run (or completed) on a system that is connected to the internet.
-For more information see Symantec Insight.
+For more information see How Symantec Endpoint Protection uses Symantec Insight to make decisions about files.

 Symantec Power Eraser